Thanksgiving Stuffing Recipe

 xoxo ~Sue

-Overhead shot of a casserole of Thanksgiving stuffing with chicken.
+Closeup on a casserole dish of Thanksgiving stuffing with a wooden spoon.

 Thanksgiving Stuffing Recipe with Chicken